You can also sell your BTC, LTC, ETH, or BCH and withdraw physical cash at select Athena Bitcoin ATMs across the

 Need help?
 Contact us with your location and the amount you are looking to sell and we’ll happily let you know your options!

-Choose a currency you wish to sell and then select one of the amounts presented to you, usually in increments of $20.
-You may touch "Other" for additional options or "Redeem" if you've already been notified that you can withdraw cash under a previous redemption code.
+Choose a currency you wish to sell and then select one of the amounts presented to you.
+You may touch “Other” for additional options or “Redeem” if you’ve already been notified that you can withdraw cash under a previous redemption code.

-The ATM will now calculate the amount of bitcoin, litecoin, or bitcoin cash you need to pay and show that to you along with the address where you need to send the payment.
+The ATM will now calculate the amount of coin you need to pay and show that to you along with the address where you need to send the payment.
 You must act quickly before this screen times out!

 Many people fail to send their digital currency or the correct amount of their digital currency at this step.

-For most wallets: Just press Send (and/or a QR code icon) to open up your phone's camera inside your wallet.
-Hold your camera up to the ATM's screen and let it scan the QR code on the screen.
-That will transfer the ATM's address and exact amount needed to pay into your wallet.
-Make sure it all looks correct, including that you're sending the exact amount of BTC, LTC, or BCH (and that you're sending with a recommended fee in the case of Bitcoin), then confirm the send.
+For most wallets: Just press Send (and/or a QR code icon) to open up your phone’s camera inside your wallet.
+Hold your camera up to the ATM’s screen and let it scan the QR code on the screen.
+That will transfer the ATM’s address and exact amount needed to pay into your wallet.
+Make sure it all looks correct, including that you’re sending the exact amount of coin (and that you’re sending with a recommended fee in the case of Bitcoin), then confirm the send.
 This should cause your wallet to broadcast your transaction to the network immediately.